-Every website or mobile app needs a specific design to differentiate from the competition.
+Every website/app needs a specific design to differentiate from the competition.
 This is where Quasar Framework excels, because:

 - It offers two themes out of the box: Material and iOS